Be good to your knees and they will thank you for years to come!

 - Keep your knee cap inline with your second toe

 - Your knee is like a door hinge.
 It likes to flex (close) and extend (open) and not twist or turn.
-If you are walking, running, going up stairs/down stair or riding a bike, be conscious of the alignment of your knee over your second toe.
+If you are walking, running, going up stairs/down stairs or riding a bike, be conscious of the alignment of your knee over your second toe.
 When your knee moves inward or outward, you increase the compressive forces on the opposite side of the joint.

 - Don’t let your knees track too far in-front of your toes.
 Any time that your knee passes the front of your toes, the mechanics of the joint are altered and compressive forces increase.
-When bending to the floor to pick something up, try to hinge through your hips by pushing your bum backwards then bend yours knees instead of only bending your knees and drawing them forward.
+When bending to the floor to pick something up, try to hinge through your hips by pushing your hip backwards then bend your knees instead of only bending your knees and drawing them forward.

 Do you have knee pain?
 Try to keep those pointers in mind throughout your day!